luhirsch/mavic-2026-solution/README.md

 1. **Training the Model**
 To train the SAR backbone with LoRA and MMD alignment using the EO reference data, run:

+2. **Feature Extraction**
+To extract features from the SAR backbone,

-2. Inference and OOD Detection:
+3. Inference and OOD Detection: